Northern Celestial Masters: Northern Wei (424-450)

 Kou Qianzhi was a member of Celestial Master family that came from an area near Chang'an.
 Inspired by the burgeoning Taoist movement in Southern China, Kou retreated to Mount Song in Henan to receive inspiration.
 On the mountain, as described by the text The History of the Wei Dynasty, he was visited twice by Laozi.
 In his first visit in 415, Laozi revealed to Kou a text known as the Laojun Yinsong Jiejing (New Code).
 This text contained precepts designed for a new religious community.
 In 423, a messenger of Laozi came and offered Kou a new text called the Lutu Zhenjing (Perfect Scripture of Registers and Charts), which is now lost, and appointed him as the new Celestial Master.

 In 424, Kou took these texts with him to the Wei court.
 There, he was welcomed by Emperor Taiwu and garnered the support of Cui Hao, the prime minister.
 Even though Cui Hao was a Confucianist, he greatly admired Kou and was immediately drawn to him.
 Cui also appreciated Kou's mathematical skills and hoped that he might help him improve his own longevity techniques.
 They also shared a dream of a 'purified society,' a land where peace and justice prevailed.
 Kou's 'New Code' was promulgated throughout the realm, and a large altar was built near the capital where 120 Taoist practitioners performed rites and prayers daily.
 Cui gained a great deal of power in the court, and in 444 began to purge the Buddhist clergy.
 This led to a major persecution against Buddhists in 446.
 In 448, Kou Qianzhi was 'released' from his body, and Cui lost his greatest supporter at the court.
 Shortly after Kou's death, Cui had a national history of Wei dynasty containing unflattering portraits of its rulers carved in stone.
 This so enraged the emperor, that he had Cui executed in 450.
-After Cui's execution, the Taoist community was forced to flee, with many of them settling at the Taoist center of Louguan.
+After Cui's execution, the Taoist community was forced to flee, with many of them settling at the Taoist center of Louguan southwest of Chang'an.